Team news and injury latest with potential return dates for key figures outlined

-Sunderland team news and injury latest - when key players could return and who faces longer absence explained
+Sunderland's ridiculous injury list in full after major Jenson Seelt blow - when key players could return

 and live on Freeview channel 276